THE HISTORY OF MECCA | home

 Genesis 25:9 And his sons Isaac and Ishmael buried him in the cave of Machpelah, in the field of Ephron the son of Zohar the Hittite, which [is] before Mamre;

 As diagrammed in the sketch map above, Hebron is located 1,421 kilometers (or 883 miles) away, from where Mecca was eventually settled in the 4th century A.D.
-Thus it should be painfully obvious that Ishmael could not have traveled 1421 kilometers from Mecca to Hebron, most of a thousand years before overland travel was possible along the Red Sea, let alone in time to attend Abraham's burial (much less even hear about it).
+Thus it should be painfully obvious that Ishmael could not have traveled 1421 kilometers from Mecca to Hebron, over a thousand years before the historical record informs us a caravan route was established along the Red Sea, let alone in time to attend Abraham's burial (much less even hear about it).
 Particularly since caravan camel transport did not arise until around 1,200 to 1,000 BC, or about 800 to 1,000 years after Ishmael roamed the earth.

 Here is a sample Islamic site on the matter: "Abraham took Hagar and her son, Ishmael to a place near the Kabah; he left them under a tree at the site of Zamzam.
 No one lived in Makkah back then, yet Abraham made them sit there, leaving them with some dates, and a small water-skin.
 Thereafter he set out towards home."